I was reminded today that when I was 5 years old, I saved the family from asphyxiation.

 Carbon monoxide poisoning directly relates to running your heating system.
 So, winter weather means it’s time to get informed and take precautions to keep safe from carbon monoxide poisoning.

-I learned yesterday that my parents were so thankful to be alive that my father took the day off from work, I missed kindergarten, and we all went to the mountains for the day.
+I learned yesterday (almost 60 years later) that my parents were so thankful to be alive that my father took the day off from work, I missed kindergarten, and we all went to the mountains for the day.